olegknyazev/GameTablesDocs/reference/headers_format/header_elements.md

 ## Game Object Name

-*Game Object Name* path locates a Game Object inside a prefab.
-Game Tables searches for this name recursively starting from the prefab's root game object.
+*Game Object Name* path locates a Game Object inside a Prefab.
+Game Tables searches for this name recursively starting from the Prefab's root game object.

-Game Object Name is only appliable to *prefabs*, it should not be used in cells that target scriptable objects.
+Game Object Name is only appliable to *Prefabs*, it should not be used in cells that target ScriptableObjects.

 Game Object Name should be a *simple name*, it cannot contain any hierarchy.